PS MEDWAY QUEEN - VIRTUAL TOUR

 During the war this space was the officers' mess.
 It was then considerably smaller than it is now as the stern part was cut away to increase deck area for the mine-sweeping equipment.

-It is the society’s intention to refit this area, as a matter of some priority, as a function space which can be hired out in order to generate income.
+We are refitting this area, as a matter of some priority, as a function space which can be hired out in order to generate income.
 Later it could revert to its original use as a restaurant.
 It has been used on a small scale for society meetings or to host temporary exhibitions.
 The full width access stairs have recently been installed and will eventually be clad in timber to regain their original appearance.

 Right - the saloon in excursion service.
 Marshall Vine.